volopasse/Ramblings-of-a-hackintosher/Post-Install.md

 ### Here are some general kexts you will definitely need:
 * FakeSMC (This is needed to boot **any** hackintosh.)
 * Lilu
 * AppleALC
-* USBInjectAll
+* USBInjectAll (macOS will not able find any installer file if you can't inject USB so...)
 * A LAN kext (we will go into more detail about this later.)

-You can find the latest compiled kexts [here](https://1drv.ms/f/s!AiP7m5LaOED-mo9XA4Ml-69cwAsikQ) (Massive thanks to GoldFish64 for setting up and maintaining his kext repo.)
+You can find the latest compiled kexts in [here](https://1drv.ms/f/s!AiP7m5LaOED-mo9XA4Ml-69cwAsikQ) (Massive thanks to GoldFish64 for setting up and maintaining his kext repo.)
+Or you can find official compiled by kext owner in [here](https://docs.google.com/spreadsheets/d/1WQ87XQKgJVPPub_CbjoHsUscgyxrGg3DWzZz7Nnf_RU/)

 ### LAN Kext
 Check your motherboard specifications and look for the LAN Chipset.
 This could be one of the following: